alxdavids/draft-privacy-pass/draft-privacy-pass.md

 functions in achieving these goals.
 The generic protocol can be split into three
 phases: initialisation, issuance and redemption.
-As we mentioned previously, the first two stages are essentially identical to the setup and evaluation phases of the VOPRF in {{VOPRF}}.
+As we mentioned previously, the first two stages are essentially identical to the setup and evaluation phases of the VOPRF in {{OPRF}}.
 The last stage, redemption, corresponds to the client revealing their secret input data during the VOPRF protocol to the server.
 The server can use this data to confirm that the client has a valid VOPRF output, without being able to link the data to any individual issuance phase.